Shek Kip Mei Estate: Conservation

-Covid Pandemic
+COVID-19 pandemic

 Mei Wui House of the estate was in locked down for mandatory testing on 17 February 2022.
 Block 21 was also put into lockdown from the next day to 20 February.

 Blocks

 As of 2021 the estate has 21 blocks, plus the preserved Block 41 presently in use as a youth hostel.
 The 21 blocks provide 10,800 public rental flats accommodating a design population of 26,400.

+Hong Kong Public Libraries maintains the Shek Kip Mei Public Library in the Shek Kip Mei Estate Ancillary Facilities Block.